Running in Mammoth Lakes

 From the start of the Lake Basin Path on Lake Mary Rd. (which starts as Main St.), it’s 5.3 miles up to the finishing point of Horseshoe Lake.
 The bike path runs parallel with the one-lane road but sits a few feet over so that trees and fences usually separate you from cars.

 Horseshoe Lake also has a perfect 2-mile loop around the circumference of the lake basin.
 The trail picks up at the parking lot, narrowing down to a single-track trail with pine trees on both sides.
 It was the flattest run of my trip because most streets have dramatic inclines and long flat roads are hard to find.

 If you are braver than me or have a bigger group to run with, there are so many more bike trails to explore but I was by myself and nervous about bear sightings so I stuck with semi-paved and heavily-trafficked routes this time :) If you’ve ever run in Mammoth or the Eastern Sierra’s, let me know where in the comments below.
 I’d love to check out more areas!

 Every morning after my run, we hit up a local coffee shop.
 At first, we intended to find a different unique coffee shop each day, but there was a definite favorite that we ended up at 5 days in a row.
 Full coffee shop review will be up tomorrow because it’s Monday after vacation and this girl has to get to work.
 See you again soon!

-Posted on August 17, 2015, in Coffee, College, Fitness, Healthy Habits, Real Life Stuff, Running and tagged altitude training for cross country runners, exercising on vacation, healthy college blog, healthy college girl, Healthy college student, long distance running, mammoth lakes running, mammoth lakes vacation, running on vacation.
+Posted on August 17, 2015, in Coffee, College, Fitness, Healthy Lifestyle, Life Updates, Running and tagged altitude training for cross country runners, exercising on vacation, healthy college blog, healthy college girl, Healthy college student, long distance running, mammoth lakes running, mammoth lakes vacation, running on vacation.
 Bookmark the permalink.
 3 Comments.